tokio-rs/axum/axum/src/docs/routing/layer.md

 It's recommended to use [`tower::ServiceBuilder`] when applying multiple middleware.
 See [`middleware`](crate::middleware) for more details.

+# Runs after routing

+Middleware added with this method will run _after_ routing and thus cannot be used to rewrite the request URI.
+See ["Rewriting request URI in middleware"](crate::middleware#rewriting-request-uri-in-middleware) for more details and a workaround.

 # Error handling

 See [`middleware`](crate::middleware) for details on how error handling impacts middleware.

+[`Handler::layer`]: crate::handler::Handler::layer